-Description The subjects comprise of a two storey mid terraced villa.
-Accommodation Ground Floor: Entrance Hall, Living Room and Kitchen.
-First Floor: Landing, Three Bedrooms and Bathroom.
-Gross internal floor area (m2) 81 square metres or thereby.
-Neighbourhood and location The property is located within the established Branchton residential area of Greenock where surrounding properties are similar in age and character.
+Description The subjects comprise of a two storey detached villa.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Bedroom with en-suite Wet Room, Kitchen and Dining Room off.
+FIRST FLOOR: Landing, Four Bedrooms and Shower Room.
+Gross internal floor area (m2) 197m2 or thereby.
+Neighbourhood and location The property is located within an established residential area of Greenock's West-End where surrounding properties vary in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age Circa 1965.
-Weather Dry/dull.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Rendered masonry construction.
+Age Circa 1975.
+Weather Dry/sunny.
+Chimney stacks None noted.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed, overlaid with tiles and surmounted with a tiled ridge.
-Access to the roof void area can be gained via the ceiling hatch at first floor landing level.
-Our inspection has been restricted to head and shoulders from the hatch only and further restricted due to insulation materials and stored contents and therefore we cannot comment upon the condition of the majority of roof void areas/timbers.
+The roof structure incorporates dormer projections to the front and rear which appear to be overlaid in a flat felt roof covering.
+Access to the main roof void area can be gained via a ceiling hatch at landing level.
+Our inspection has been restricted to head and shoulders from the hatch only and further restricted due to insulation materials and stored contents and therefore we cannot comment upon the condition of all areas/timbers within the roof void.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-A mix of PVC and metal/cast iron.
+Mainly formed in PVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity brick construction with a roughcast finish externally.
+The main walls appear to be of traditional cavity brick construction with a rendered finish externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows serving the property are of UPVC double glazed design.
-Access to the property is via a PVC door at front and rear elevations.
+The windows are predominantly of uPVC double glazed design.
+Access to the property is via doors to the front and rear.
+A side access door provides access to the garage roof area.
 External decorations Visually inspected.
-Rendered finishes to main walls.
-PVC finishes to also noted.
+Rendered, PVC and painted finishes noted.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is a single garage type structure to the side elevation, although car access is not possible.
+The walls are of masonry construction under a flat roof covering.
+Access is via a metal up and over door to the front.
+Stored contents restricted the scope of our inspection.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear elevations with boundaries predominantly defined by timber fencing.
-There is off street parking to the front elevation with a driveway area.
+Plots of garden ground to the front and rear elevations with garden grounds landscaped.
+Boundaries are predominantly defined by masonry walls and fencing.
+There is provision for off street parking for cars to the front.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
 Plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 A mix of plasterboard and solid masonry.